 Georgia also has very few surprises when it comes to what sort of safety gear you and your bike should have while riding.
 Here are some things to keep in mind:

 - Lights: A white light on the front that can be visible from three hundred feet and a red reflector on the bike that is visible from three hundred feet.
-You can also use a light visible from three hundred feet that is also red.
-Three hundred is a bit different than the usual five hundred, but five hundred feet of course would be fine too.
+You can also use a light visible from three hundred feet that are also red.
+Three hundred is a bit different than the usual five hundred, but five hundred feet, of course, would be fine too.

 - Georgia is quite specific when it comes to how the bike looks: it has to have handlebars that will not force people to have their hands above their shoulders, and the pedal in its lowermost position has to twelve inches above the ground or less.
 If your pedals are too high, it’s illegal to ride.